A. Bruce Bielaski

-Alexander Bruce Bielaski (April 2, 1883 – February 19, 1964) was an American lawyer and government official who served as the director of the Bureau of Investigation (now the Federal Bureau of Investigation) from 1912 to 1919.
+Alexander Bruce Bielaski (April 2, 1883 – February 19, 1964) was an American lawyer and government official who served as the second director of the Bureau of Investigation (now the Federal Bureau of Investigation) from 1912 to 1919.

 Early life and education

 Bielaski was born in Montgomery County, Maryland to the son of Methodist minister Alexander Bielaski.
 His grandfather was the Civil War Captain Alexander Bielaski and his uncle was the first Polish American in Major League Baseball, Oscar Bielaski.
 His sister, Ruth Shipley, would head the Passport Division of the United States Department of State for 27 years.

 He received a law degree from The George Washington University Law School in 1904 where he was a founding father of the Gamma Eta chapter of Delta Tau Delta fraternity.

 Career

 That same year he joined the Department of Justice.
 Like his predecessor Stanley Finch, Bielaski worked his way up through the Justice Department.
 He served as a special examiner in Oklahoma where he "straightened out the court records" and aided in the reorganization of Oklahoma's court system when the Oklahoma Territory became a state.
 Returning to Washington, Bielaski entered the Bureau of Investigation and rose to become Finch's assistant.
 In this position he was in charge of administrative matters for the Bureau.
 At the end of April 1912, Attorney General George W. Wickersham appointed Bielaski to replace Finch.
 As Chief, Bielaski oversaw a steady increase in the resources and responsibilities assigned to the Bureau.

 After leaving the Bureau in 1919, Bielaski entered into private law practice.
-According to The New York Times, while on a trip to Cuernavaca, Mexico in 1922, Bielaski was kidnapped. " He escaped three days later, saving himself and the ten thousand dollars gathered to rescue him.
+According to The New York Times, while on a trip to Cuernavaca, Mexico in 1922, Bielaski was kidnapped."
+He escaped three days later, saving himself and the ten thousand dollars gathered to rescue him.
 The local Mexican press accused him of "self-abduction" to gain notoriety.
 Two weeks later, after he testified before a judge, the case was closed.

 Bielaski was very involved in the Delta Tau Delta fraternity and the greater fraternity community.
 He served three terms as international president of Delt from 1919 to 1925.
 In 1924 He was elected Chairman of the National Interfraternity Conference (currently known as the North American Interfraternity Conference).